-Joint ventures and entities in which Fresenius SE, directly or indirectly, holds between 20 % and 50 % of the voting rights and can exercise a significant influence over their financial and operating policies are associated companies.
-These companies are consolidated under the equity method.
+Associated companies (usually 20 % to 50 % of voting rights) are consolidated under the equity method.
 Investments that are not classified as in associated companies are recorded at acquisition costs.

 All significant intercompany revenues, expenses, income, receivables and payables are eliminated.
 Profits and losses on items of property, plant and equipment and inventory acquired from other Group entities are also eliminated.
 Deferred tax assets and liabilities are recognized on temporary differences resulting from consolidation procedures.